Sustainability drives every decision we make

 We capture customer feedback through various voice and online channels across our regions.

-In the UK, for example, we launched a new world-class customer feedback platform in 2023.
-The Medallia Experience Cloud captures more data and insights than ever before, which we use to inform business decisions, client reporting, and employee training.
+In the UK, for example, we use the data and insights captured in our world-class customer feedback platform, Medallia Experience Cloud, to inform business decisions, client reporting, and employee training.

 The UK Customer Panel

-Amongst other things, we use the Panel to build our understanding of the circumstances that lead people into debt, to test the effectiveness of our written communications, and to trial changes to our digital channels before rollout.
+Amongst other things, we use the Panel to build our understanding of the circumstances that lead people into debt and its impact on their mental and physical health, and to test both the user experience of our digital offering and the effectiveness of our written communications.

 We’re proud that our customers make a real difference to how we work, and we’re humbled by their commitment and enthusiasm.

-Our Trustpilot score reflects the trust we’ve built with our customers: it’s consistently above 4 stars.
+Our Trustpilot score reflects the trust we’ve built with our customers: 85% of all ratings in 2024 were 4 or 5 stars.

 z - GettyImages-1342949813-min